veertuinc/anka-docs/content/en/docs/Anka Build Cloud/CI Plugins/TeamCity/_index.md

   Instructions on how to use TeamCity with Anka Build Cloud
 ---

 The TeamCity **Anka Build Cloud** provides a quick way to integrate Anka Build Cloud with TeamCity.
-The plugin will dynamically provision Anka VM instances for your projects.
+The plugin will dynamically provision Anka VM instances for building, testing, and more.

 ## VM Template & Tag Requirements